UAlaska-IT/database_application/README.md

 1. Labor costs for management of enterprise databases will be high

+1. Backup uses brute dumping and transfer of full backups and therefore is unsuitable for large databases

 1. Recovery time is unbounded; recovery requires manual intervention to run a recipe

 Bottom line, this cookbook provides cheap, backed-up databases for lightly-used applications that require the existence of a database,